olelong/ft_transcendence/endpoint.md

 /* REQUEST */
 POST /chat/channels/:id/leave
 {
-	newOwnerId: String // only if user is owner
+	id: String // new owner id, only if user is owner
 }
 /* RESPONSE */
 {
-	chanid: String
+	ok: Boolean
 }
 ```